 Related Article: How Do Heat Pumps Operate?

 If you are comparing PEX water lines at your local hardware store, you may find a variety of other piping colors such as white and gray.
 White and gray PEX pipes are utilized by licensed plumbers and HVAC technicians to transport warm or cold water throughout a home.
 We recommend purchasing red and blue piping to ensure it is easy to distinguish between the warm and cold water supply lines behind your walls.

 3 Types of PEX Piping

 Although PEX-A Pipes are expensive to purchase, this specific type of plastic PEX piping is the most malleable.
 Type A pipes are extremely flexible because they are assembled with peroxide.
-A majority of licensed plumbers and HVAC contractors will recommend PEX-A instead of PEX-B and PEX-C because it is able to withstand cold water and freezing temperatures throughout the winter season.
+A majority of HVAC contractors and licensed plumbers in Tom’s River, NJ will recommend PEX-A instead of PEX-B and PEX-C because it is able to withstand cold water and freezing temperatures throughout the winter season.

 While PEX-A Pipes may be the most flexible, this type of plastic piping is not the best option in suburbs and cities that have a large quantity of chlorine in the drinking water.
 PEX-B Pipes are engineered to withstand deterioration from chlorine and minerals.
 On the other hand, this type of water line is more rigid when compared to PEX-A water lines.
 Type B of PEX piping is more popular when compared to Type A because it’s flexible and less money.